 The satellite system is ideally suited for larger plants due to its ability to accommodate large root system

-The flood and drain system is a recycling system that feeds nutrients to the plants from underneath.
+The Flood and Drain or Ebb and Flow system is a recycling system that feeds nutrients to the plants from underneath.
 A Flood and Drain table is setup with two flow regulators, one of which is connected to a pump.
 The other is set to release the flow of nutrients at 45mm or thereabouts.
 A reservoir containing water/nutrients sits at one end of the table beneath the flow regulators.
 A pump in the reservoir feeds water/nutrients upwards into the table.
 The table floods to a height of approximately 45mm at which point it begins emptying water/nutrients back into the reservoir.

 When the pump switches off the remaining water/nutrients drains back into the reservoir (via the pump line) completely emptying the table.
 This feed routine should occur for a total of 15 minutes every 2-3 hours.